Locking Apple devices

 After Activation Lock is on, whether it was allowed or directly enabled by MDM, you can use MDM to remotely turn it off when desired, or if you have physical possession of the device, you can:

-For iOS and iPadOS devices where Activation Lock was enabled: On the Activation Lock screen, enter the username and password of the Device Enrolment Manager from Apple School Manager or Apple Business Manager who created the device enrolment token that links the MDM solution to Apple School Manager or Apple Business Manager.
+For iOS and iPadOS devices where Activation Lock was enabled: On the Activation Lock screen, enter the user name and password of the Device Enrollment Manager from Apple School Manager or Apple Business Manager who created the device enrollment token that links the MDM solution to Apple School Manager or Apple Business Manager.

 Bypass codes and recovery keys